nmarkert/writing-with-generated-text/README.md

-# Writing wiht generated Text on mobile devices
+# Writing with generated Text on mobile devices
 ...

 ## Prototype